preston-56/vite-album-viewer/backend/README.md

 To build and run the application using Docker, follow these steps:

-  1. Build and run the Docker containers:
+  1. **Remove existing migrations**: To ensure a clean setup, delete any previous migrations by running:
       ```bash
+      rm -rf migrations
+      ```
+  2. Build and run the Docker containers:
+     ```bash
      docker-compose up --build
      ```
       This command will:
       - Build the application's docker image.
       - Start the application and the postgres database.

-  2. **Runnig in Detached Mode**: To run the application in detached mode, use the `-d` flag:
+  3. **Runnig in Detached Mode**: To run the application in detached mode, use the `-d` flag:
      ```bash
      docker-compose up -d
      ```
-  3. **Stopping the Containers**: To stop and remove the containers and associated volumes, run:
+  4. **Stopping the Containers**: To stop and remove the containers and associated volumes, run:
      ```bash
      docker-compose down -v
      ```